 To learn more about the Samis Foundation’s Strategic Plan for Philanthropy, visit https://samisfoundation.org/vision-and-mission/

-About the Samis Foundation Founded in 1994 to fulfill the charitable mission and vision of Samuel Israel, the Samis Foundation is Washington State’s largest Jewish philanthropic organization.
-The Foundation supports intensive, immersive Jewish education in Washington State, and strategic initiatives in the State of Israel.
+About the Samis Foundation Founded in 1994 to fulfill the charitable mission and vision of Samuel Israel, the Samis Foundation is Greater Seattle area’s largest Jewish philanthropic organization.
+The Foundation supports intensive, immersive Jewish education in Greater Seattle area, and strategic initiatives in the State of Israel.
 Key funding priorities in Washington include Jewish day schools, overnight Jewish summer camps, teen Israel experiences, and youth enrichment and engagement programs.
 Priority program areas in Israel include support for people on the peripheries of Israeli society and investments in archaeology and wildlife conservation.